 Image Credit: All photos: Shannon Cowan and Patrick Walshe We chose to use 2-inch thick Comfortboard IS; the product is also available in other thicknesses.
-After the Roxul insulation was fastened to the wall with 2 1/2-inch cap nails, vertical furring strips were installed to create a rainscreen gap between the insulation and the siding.
+A continuous layer of rigid mineral wool insulation on the exterior of the house helps reduce thermal bridging.
+An owner/builder in Alberta is looking for the guidance on how to attach board-and-batten siding to the assembly.
+Photo courtesy Shannon Cowan and Patrick Walshe.
 The builders adjusted the furring-strip screws as necessary to ensure that the furring strips were plumb and co-planar.
 This photo shows the metal channel installed under the bottom course of mineral-wool insulation.
 The wall was trimmed with corner boards and a water table.

 As the landscape around our building site disappears under a rare blanket of snow, the sheathing on our houses has been disappearing under a thick layer of exterior mineral-wool insulation.
 Known as Comfortboard IS, this insulation has impressed us with its green virtues, versatility, and price.

 Made in Canada by Roxul, Comfortboard is one product in a line of “stone wool” products that combine the power of rock with the characteristics of insulation wool.
 Originally inspired by the way wind spins molten lava into fibrous material during a volcanic eruption, stone wool is fire-, mold- and insect-resistant.
 It’s also water-repellent.
 This latter feature is attractive in the Pacific Northwest, where building tends to happen year ’round despite the weather.

 Comfortboard also has excellent thermal properties.
 The 2 inches of Roxul we installed will add R-8.4 to our walls.
 (Comfortboard is also available in thinner and thicker boards).